ljvmiranda921/calamanCy/paper/benchmark/README.md

 python -m spacy project run setup
 ```

-This step downloads all the necessary datasets and models for benchmarking use.
+This step downloads all the necessary datasets and models for benchmarking
+use.
+You can then run one of the [workflows](#-) below.
+They are organized by
+task and a dataset identifier.

 ## 📋 project.yml